Tattzy25/REP-ARMO-GPT/replit.md

 - June 26, 2025.
 Added production-ready database logging system with activity logs, error logs, and temporary storage
 - June 26, 2025.
 Implemented proper session management with database tracking for New Chat functionality
 - June 26, 2025.
 Fixed missing currentSessionId state variable causing application crashes
+- June 26, 2025.
+FIXED: Recent Chats functionality with comprehensive investigation and bulletproof solution
+- June 26, 2025.
+Added missing /api/chat/recent route endpoint that was causing HTML responses
+- June 26, 2025.
+Fixed database query to properly filter sessions with messages using sql import
+- June 26, 2025.
+Enhanced error handling in RecentChatsList with detailed logging and retry functionality
+- June 26, 2025.
+Added personalized welcome message for new chat sessions: "Hi hopar is listening, How is Armo Hopar helping you destroy your ego today?"

 ## User Preferences